spacecatpixel/lokidocs/docs/Wallets/CliWallet/MofNMultisig.md

 ### Step 2 - Sign Multisig

 Let's say Person 2 was picked as the partner.
-He must finish the signature.
+They must finish the signature.
 Person 2 copies the file to the same folder from where he started (or will start) `loki-wallet-cli`.

 Then, **Person 2** commands: